 Onions like a cool temperature to start and then need heat to form a large bulb.
 This vegetable is grown from sets, seeds or transplants.

-I have always started my own from seed in early March.
-I grow them in sets of 4 plants that way I can grow more in a small space.
 Seeds take a long time to germinate so if you decide to plant directly into your garden make sure you clearly mark the area.

 This vegetable needs to be planted early and requires very fertile soil.

 Botanical Family - Alliaceae/Onion Family

 Location - Thrive in moist (not wet) location that is also well-drained and reasonably free from stones.

 Soil - Rich, moist loam, preferably with some clay with pH of 5.6-6.5.